absmach/magistrala/README.md

 It accepts user and thing (sensor, actuator, application) connections over various network protocols (i.e. HTTP, MQTT, WebSocket, CoAP), thus making a seamless bridge between them.
 It is used as the IoT middleware for building complex IoT solutions.

 For more details, check out the [official documentation][docs].
+For extra bits and services see [our contrib repository][contrib].

 ## Features

-- Multi-protocol connectivity and bridging (HTTP, MQTT, WebSocket and CoAP)
+- Multi-protocol connectivity and bridging (HTTP, MQTT, WebSocket and CoAP; see [contrib repository][contrib] for LoRa and OPC UA)
 - Device management and provisioning (Zero Touch provisioning)
 - Mutual TLS Authentication (mTLS) using X.509 Certificates
 - Fine-grained access control (policies, ABAC/RBAC)
-- Message persistence (Cassandra, InfluxDB, MongoDB and PostgresSQL)
+- Message persistence (Timescale and PostgresSQL - see [contrib repository][contrib] for Cassandra, InfluxDB, and MongoDB support)
 - Platform logging and instrumentation support (Prometheus and OpenTelemetry)
 - Event sourcing
 - Container-based deployment using [Docker][docker] and [Kubernetes][kubernetes]
-- [LoRaWAN][lora] network integration
-- [OPC UA][opcua] integration
 - Edge [Agent][agent] and [Export][export] services for remote IoT gateway management and edge computing
 - SDK
 - CLI